JasonX1250/tuner/docs/milestone2.md

   - *duration* - String specifying the duration of the media

 > ***newPlaylist***
-Creates a new playlist on the specified platform
+Creates a new playlist on the specified platform and returns the link associated with it

 | Parameter | Type | Description |
 |-----------|------|-------------|